jamesxsc/c_compiler/management.md

     - Good example to discuss as declarator handles just variable declarations and function declarations
 - There may be things that get untidy - but prioritise making them neat as it makes future problems/features easier to solve/develop.
 - Trying to stay original - neither of us familiar with other C compilers.
+- Deciding when to use a persistent register:
+  - Option 1: Persist in the callee all temporary registers - disbanded because it is super slow
+  - Option 2: Detect clobbering e.g. right hand evaluation contains a function call - this is the current approach
+  - Option 3: Copy register context state through function calls - won't work for recursion
+- We'll see how we go but probably accept some program size inefficiencies such as still having a jump after a return statement in a control block.

 # Milestones (Draft)